aws-amplify/docs/android/how-to-transfer-files-with-transfer-utility.md

 Android - Java

-If you expect your app to perform transfers that take longer than 50 minutes, use `AmazonS3Client (http://docs.aws.amazon.com/AWSAndroidSDK/latest/javadoc/com/amazonaws/services/s3/AmazonS3Client.html) instead of `TransferUtility (http://docs.aws.amazon.com/AWSAndroidSDK/latest/javadoc/com/amazonaws/mobileconnectors/s3/transferutility/TransferUtility.html).
+If you expect your app to perform transfers that take longer than 50 minutes, use [AmazonS3Client](http://docs.aws.amazon.com/AWSAndroidSDK/latest/javadoc/com/amazonaws/services/s3/AmazonS3Client.html) instead of [TransferUtility](http://docs.aws.amazon.com/AWSAndroidSDK/latest/javadoc/com/amazonaws/mobileconnectors/s3/transferutility/TransferUtility.html).

 `TransferUtility` generates Amazon S3 pre-signed URLs to use for background data transfer.
 Using |COG| Identity, you receive AWS temporary credentials.
 The credentials are valid for up to 60 minutes.
 Generated Amazon S3 pre-signed URLs cannot last longer than that time.
 Because of this limitation, the Amazon S3 Transfer Utility enforces 50 minute transfer timeouts, leaving a 10 minute buffer before AWS temporary credentials are regenerated.
 After **50 minutes**, you receive a transfer failure.

 Android - Kotlin

-If you expect your app to perform transfers that take longer than 50 minutes, use `AmazonS3Client (http://docs.aws.amazon.com/AWSAndroidSDK/latest/javadoc/com/amazonaws/services/s3/AmazonS3Client.html) instead of `TransferUtility (http://docs.aws.amazon.com/AWSAndroidSDK/latest/javadoc/com/amazonaws/mobileconnectors/s3/transferutility/TransferUtility.html).
+If you expect your app to perform transfers that take longer than 50 minutes, use [AmazonS3Client](http://docs.aws.amazon.com/AWSAndroidSDK/latest/javadoc/com/amazonaws/services/s3/AmazonS3Client.html) instead of [TransferUtility](http://docs.aws.amazon.com/AWSAndroidSDK/latest/javadoc/com/amazonaws/mobileconnectors/s3/transferutility/TransferUtility.html).

 `TransferUtility` generates Amazon S3 pre-signed URLs to use for background data transfer.
 Using |COG| Identity, you receive AWS temporary credentials.
 The credentials are valid for up to 60 minutes.
 Generated Amazon S3 pre-signed URLs cannot last longer than that time.
 Because of this limitation, the Amazon S3 Transfer Utility enforces 50 minute transfer timeouts, leaving a 10 minute buffer before AWS temporary credentials are regenerated.
 After **50 minutes**, you receive a transfer failure.

 iOS - Swift

-If you expect your app to perform transfers that take longer than 50 minutes, use `AWSS3 (https://docs.aws.amazon.com/AWSiOSSDK/latest/Classes/AWSS3.html) instead of `AWSS3TransferUtility (https://docs.aws.amazon.com/AWSiOSSDK/latest/Classes/AWSS3TransferUtility.html).
+If you expect your app to perform transfers that take longer than 50 minutes, use [AWSS3](https://docs.aws.amazon.com/AWSiOSSDK/latest/Classes/AWSS3.html) instead of [AWSS3TransferUtility](https://docs.aws.amazon.com/AWSiOSSDK/latest/Classes/AWSS3TransferUtility.html).

 `AWSS3TransferUtility` generates Amazon S3 pre-signed URLs to use for background data transfer.
 Using Amazon Cognito Identity, you receive AWS temporary credentials.
 The credentials are valid for up to 60 minutes.
 At the same time, generated S3 pre-signed URLs cannot last longer than that time.
 Because of this limitation, the AWSS3TransferUtility enforces **50 minutes** transfer timeout, leaving a 10 minute buffer before AWS temporary credentials are regenerated.
 After 50 minutes, you receive a transfer failure.